-- 1. Projects will be ranked on one of the following three Priority lists. - Small/Low Income Communities Priority List To be ranked on this list a project must meet the definition of projects described in one of the WPCRLF Priority System Categories Three (3) through Eight (8) as outlined in Section IV.E, below; and must serve a community/loan applicant which has a population of 4,000 or less and a median household income of \$40,000 or less.
-Projects on this list will be ranked within their respective categories based on the "affordability criteria" outlined in Part II, Section III.O, below.
+Subsidy Priority List-To be ranked on this list a project must meet the definition of projects described in one of the WPCRLF Priority System Categories Two (2) through Eight (8) as outlined in Section IV.E, below.
+This list consists of two tiers.
+To be ranked in the higher-priority Tier 1, the loan applicant's "Service Area" must have a population of 4,000 or less, and a Median Household Income (MHI) of \$40,000 or less.
+Within Tier 1, each applicant's Service Area will be scored based on six "Affordability Factors (AFs)" as outlined in Part 2, Section III.O, below.
+To be ranked in Tier 2, the loan applicant's Service Area does not have to meet the Tier 1 population and MHI thresholds, but the proposed "Project